reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 <Note>

-In some cases, React *knows* that a value never changes even though it's declared inside the component.
+In some cases, React *knows* that a value never changes even though it's declared inside the Component.
 For example, the [`set` function](/reference/react/useState#setstate) returned from `useState` and the ref object returned by [`useRef`](/reference/react/useRef) are *stable*--they are guaranteed to not change on a re-render.
 Stable values aren't reactive, so you may omit them from the list.
 Including them is allowed: they won't change, so it doesn't matter.

 </Note>